TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.21.md

 ---

-There are many devices in a man's heart; But the counsel of Jehovah, that shall stand.
+There are many plans in a man's heart, but Yahweh's counsel will prevail.